keploy/community-blog/clrtjus5f000108jy4cf09up7.md

     return json_data
 ```

 The `convert_yaml_to_json` function converts a YAML string to a JSON string, handling date objects during the conversion process.
-This function can be useful when you need to work with data interchangeably in YAML and JSON formats, ensuring that date representations are consistent between the two formats.
+This function is useful because we need to work with data interchangeably in YAML and JSON formats, ensuring that date representations are consistent between the two formats.

-But we need JSON file, ***right?*** Let's add code to create the folder, and save the json each time the file is run.
-Modify the above function as : -
+Although we have converted file to JSON, but we still need to store `JSON` file, ***right?*** Let's make change to the above `conversion_function()` to create the folder, and save the json each time the file is run.

 ```python
 def convert_yaml_to_json(yaml_string, folder_path):